Jac-Zac/Self_Attention_Kernels/report/sections/introduction.typ

 This project will focus on different ways to optimize the *causal multi-head self-attention* (CMHA) operation, which is the variant used in autoregressive language models like GPT @radford2018improving @radford2019language @brown2020language.
 I develop and benchmark three different sets of progressively optimized implementations:

-1. *Single-threaded CPU*: A baseline implementation with various improvements leveraging different vectorization techniques.
+1. *Single-threaded CPU*: A baseline implementation and various improved versions leveraging different vectorization techniques.
 2. *Multi-threaded CPU*: An OpenMP-parallelized version that exploits modern multi-core architectures.
-3. *GPU (CUDA)*: Some massively parallel implementation leveraging GPU memory hierarchies
+3. *GPU (CUDA)*: Progressive versions of massively parallel implementation leveraging GPU memory hierarchies

 For educational purposes: each implementation builds upon the previous one, addressing performance bottlenecks and leveraging as much of the hardware as possible.
 I validate correctness against PyTorch's reference implementation and analyze performance characteristics on ...
 (I have to decide where to run it)